Skip to main content

 You can also:

-We also have access to a small number of evening and weekend GP, practice nurse and phlebotomy appointments through Trafford’s hub.
-These appointments are held at other practices in Trafford and can be booked through our clinical support team.
+We also have access to a limited number of evening and weekend GP, practice nurse and phlebotomy appointments through North Trafford’s hub.
+These appointments are held here and at other practices in North Trafford and can be booked through our clinical support team.
 Please let them know if you would like one of these appointments.

 Enhanced access